ImBrittneyOlivia/ImBrittneyOlivia/README.md

 ## Get to know me:
-- 💁‍♀️ I'm an independent women in the tech industry, developer and mentor. #womenintech
+- 💁‍♀️ I'm a software engineer in the tech industry, mentor, Director of Education for a tech company and soon to be project management certified. #womenintech
-- 💻 I have fullstack training but consider myself a front end developer with a passion for JavaScript and React.
+- 💻 I have fullstack training but consider myself a front-end developer with a passion for JavaScript and React.
 - 🌱 I'm continuously learning.
 If you're not learning you're not growing.
 - 👯‍♀️ I'm looking to collaborate with other developers and content creators.
 - 🧠 I'm an advocate for mental health.
+- 🍄 Currently working on my Project Management Certification.
 - ⭐️ Fun fact: I produce photography for [UnSplash](https://unsplash.com/@brittneyinbeta)

 ## Connect with me: